0chain/blobber/README.md

  - Linux (Ubuntu Preferred) Version: 20.04 and Above
  - Mac(Apple Silicon or Intel) Version: Big Sur and Above
- - Windows(Requires WSL ) Version: Windows 11 or 10 version 2004 and above
+ - Windows Version: Windows 11 or 10 version 2004 and later requires WSL2.
+Instructions for installing WSL can be found [here](https://learn.microsoft.com/en-us/windows/wsl/install).
  - Docker is available for Linux, macOS and Windows platforms.
 Find instructions for the preferred operating system [here](https://docs.docker.com/engine/install/#supported-platforms).

 ### Directory Setup for Blobbers